fzyzcjy/flutter_rust_bridge/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] An issue to be fixed by this PR is listed above.
 - [ ] New tests are added to ensure new features are working.
-End-to-end tests are usually in the `./frb_example/pure_dart` example, more specifically, `rust/src/api.rs` and `dart/lib/main.dart`.
+End-to-end tests are usually in the `./frb_example/pure_dart` example, more specifically, `rust/src/api/whatever.rs` and `test/api/whatever_test.dart`.
-- [ ] The code generator is run and the code is formatted (via `just precommit`).
+- [ ] `./frb_internal precommit` is run (it internal runs code generator, does auto formatting, etc).
-- [ ] If this PR adds/changes features, documentations (in the `./book` folder) are updated.
+- [ ] If this PR adds/changes features, documentations (in the `./website` folder) are updated.
 - [ ] CI is passing.

 ## Remark for PR creator